Feeling burnt out? Check your work-life balance…

 - A happy workforce results in increased productivity for a company

-- Should an employee leave the company due to being overworked, there are the costs
+- If an employee leaves the company due to being overworked, there are costs

 Sign up for more Career Advice